networknt/light-doc/content/en/tutorial/eventuate/getting-started/_index.md

 ### Start eventuate services

-Now you have used a script or manually export DOCKER_HOST_IP.
+Now you have used a script or manually exported DOCKER_HOST_IP.
 The next step is to start eventuate services with a docker-compose file in the light-docker repository.
 ```
 cd ~/networknt
 git clone https://github.com/networknt/light-docker.git
 cd light-docker
 ```

-Now let's start the docker-compose-integration-test.yml from light-docker folder.
+Now let's start the docker-compose-integration-test.yml from the light-docker folder.
 Before we run the compose, we need to export the DOCKER_HOST_IP on this terminal unless you have updated .bashrc file.

-After double check the DOCKER_HOST_IP environment variable, you can issue the following command to start Kafka, Zookeeper, and Mysql altogether.
+After double checking the DOCKER_HOST_IP environment variable, you can issue the following command to start Kafka, Zookeeper, and Mysql altogether.

 ```
 cd ~/networknt/light-docker